backplane/conex/mssql-scripter/README.md

 >
 > mssql-scripter is built using Python and incorporates the usability principles of the new Azure CLI 2.0 tools.

+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/mssql-scripter).

 ## Usage

 ```